bluestmango/steam_f2k/README.md

 I plan to add better config in the future, rather than hardcoding most fields

 ### Setup
-these instructions might move to separate files included in releases.
+Everything beyond this point only needs to be done if you want to host this yourself. these instructions might move to separate files included in releases.
 For now, they're going here so i don't forget

 #### Windows